-(2) The owner of a registered facility must, at all reasonable times, report to the Minister any circumstances which may result in his or her inability to comply fully with any condition contemplated in section 5(3).
+(2) The operator of a registered facility must, at all reasonable times, report to the Minister any circumstances which may result in his or her inability to comply fully with any condition contemplated in section 5(3).

-(3) If the registration of a facility has been cancelled in terms of section 5(4), or if the owner of a facility wishes to close down that facility, the owner must-
+(3) If the registration of a facility has been cancelled in terms of section 5(4), or if the operator of a facility wishes to close down that facility, the operator must-

-- (a) prior to any decision to close down that facility, consult with the Minister on the matter; - (b) furnish the Minister with a full report on the accommodation of the older persons concerned required in terms of section 5(7); and - (c) hand over to the Department all assets bought with Government funds or 30 donated with the specific intention of assisting older persons.
+- (a) prior to any decision to close down that facility, consult with the Minister on the matter; - (b) furnish the Minister with a full report on the accommodation of the older persons concerned required in terms of section 5(7); and - (c) hand over to the Department all assets bought with Government funds.